gskrscm/aws-boto3/README.md

 ### ec2-backup.py

-Script to take backup of all ec2 instances, create amis with delete tag with value of future date to delete, and deleltes AMI's which has delete tag with date today.
+Script to take backup of all ec2 instances, create AMIs with `DeleteOn` tag with value of future date to delete, and Deletes AMI's which having `DeleteOn` tag with today's date.